-4. Employee/Worker protection
+3. Employee/Worker protection

-- 4.1 Employees are often the first to realise that there may be something wrong within the Council.
+- 3.1 Employees are often the first to realise that there may be something wrong within the Council.
 However, they may decide not to express their concerns because they feel that speaking up would be disloyal to their colleagues or to the Council.
 They may also fear harassment or victimisation.
 In these circumstances, it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice.
 This policy makes it clear that staff can report concerns without fear of reprisal.
-This policy is intended to encourage and enable staff to raise serious concerns within the council rather than overlooking a problem or blowing the whistle outside. - 4.2 The Council's policy is reinforced by the Public Interest Disclosure Act 1998 and provides statutory protection to employees and workers making disclosures.
+This policy is intended to encourage and enable staff to raise serious concerns within the council rather than overlooking a problem or blowing the whistle outside. - 3.2 The Council's policy is reinforced by the Public Interest Disclosure Act 1998 and provides statutory protection to employees and workers making disclosures.
 Protections are afforded to employees and workers where they report a concern provided that they reasonably believe their claim is in the public interest .Employees and workers should not make a false or malicious allegation and not seek to gain personally from raising the concern.
 Action may be taken against those individuals that do.

-5. Safeguards - Harassment and Victimisation
+4. Safeguards - Harassment and Victimisation

-5.1The Council recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the alleged malpractice.
+4.1 The Council recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the alleged malpractice.
 The Council will not tolerate harassment or victimisation and will take action to protect you when you raise a concern in good faith.

-6. Anonymous Allegations & Confidentiality
+5. Anonymous Allegations & Confidentiality

-- 6.1 Any concerns you raise will be treated seriously and confidentially and investigated as appropriate.
+- 5.1 Any concerns you raise will be treated seriously and confidentially and investigated as appropriate.
 During our investigations, we will treat any information you give us confidentially.
 However, whilst we endeavour to protect you, we also need to ensure that we fairly investigate the concern.
 This may mean that some of the details passed to us need to be passed on to the person being investigated in the interests of a fair investigation / hearing.
-In these instances, we may not be able to investigate your concerns without revealing some of the details you give us. - We will take all steps possible to protect your identity and confidentiality, where it is not possible to investigate the concerns without compromising this, we will discuss this with you first.
-If you request to remain anonymous, all efforts will be made to ensure this is respected and if at all possible, the Council, if requested, will not reveal its source. - 6.3 We recognise that, despite any protections in place, you may want to raise your concerns anonymously.
+In these instances, we may not be able to investigate your concerns without revealing some of the details you give us. - 5.2 We will take all steps possible to protect your identity and confidentiality, where it is not possible to investigate the concerns without compromising this, we will discuss this with you first.
+If you request to remain anonymous, all efforts will be made to ensure this is respected and if at all possible, the Council, if requested, will not reveal its source. - 5.3 We recognise that, despite any protections in place, you may want to raise your concerns anonymously.
 We strongly recommend that you include your name and contact details in any concerns raised.
-Concerns raised anonymously can be harder to investigate and without your details, it is impossible to ask you for further clarity or information. - 6.4 Any concerns raised anonymously will still be considered, but it may not be possible in all cases to investigate them. - 6.5 The factors to be taken into account in determining whether to proceed with an anonymous allegation would include - The seriousness of the issues raised: - The credibility of the concern; and - The likelihood of confirming the allegation from attributable sources without your information / statements.
+Concerns raised anonymously can be harder to investigate and without your details, it is impossible to ask you for further clarity or information.
+If you do wish to remain anonymous we will respect your wishes but it would useful if you could provide us with a means of contact that does not reveal your identity that would allow us to obtain further information. - 5.4 Any concerns raised anonymously will still be considered, but it may not be possible in all cases to investigate them. - 5.5 The factors to be taken into account in determining whether to proceed with an anonymous allegation would include - > The seriousness of the issues raised; - > The credibility of the concern; and - The likelihood of confirming the allegation from attributable sources without your information / statements.

-7. Untrue Allegations
+6. Untrue Allegations